Get a free, no obligation personal loan quote with rates as low as 9.99%

 Car sales are time-sensitive, meaning that getting the best deal relies on your picking the perfect moment to buy.
 Employee pricing is usually in mid or late summer since it is meant to clear the floor of older models.
 There are other key times to buy, including:

-• Year-end: At the end of the calendar year, the dealership is in a mad scramble to make as many sales as possible.
+• Year-End: At the end of the calendar year, the dealership is in a mad scramble to make as many sales as possible and to open up space to make room for the new year’s models.
+As such, they may want to clear out the current year’s inventory.
 The same is true of the salespeople.
 Use this to your advantage to get a better rate.

-• In the off-season: No one goes to buy a convertible in the middle of winter; but, if you do, then you will likely pay far less for it than during summer.
+• Off-Season: Certain vehicles may not sell as quickly during certain seasons.
+For example, not many people shop for a convertible in the middle of winter.
+But if you do, then you will likely have more negotiating power than during summer.
 Consider the season that’s appropriate for the type of car you are planning to buy.
 Aim for the clear opposite time of year to make your purchase.

 Employee Pricing FAQs

 Employee pricing takes the rates as low as they can go.
-It gives you the invoice price of the dealership, meaning they break even.
-Anything lower means taking a loss.
 Unless the advertised dealership cost is different from the real dealer cost, there is no wiggle room.

 Is employee pricing the best deal you can get?

-Especially if you work with an affiliated company, employee pricing is well worth it.
+Employee pricing is well worth it, especially if you work with an affiliated company.
 Ask your employer about programs offered through the business, including any discounts or special rates.
 Sometimes, for recent grads or veterans, there are special rates available.
-If the timing lines up with your need for a car, yes, this is one of the best deals you can get.
+If the timing lines up with your need for a car, employee pricing can be one of the best deals you can get.

 Is invoice pricing available all year?